a-flyleaf/toyshelf/misc/index.md

 <h2 id="cringetober">cringetober duo</h2>
 <figure><a href="https://www.deviantart.com/a-flyleaf/art/cringetober-except-it-s-november-860644053"><img src="{%include url.html%}/assets/img/cringetober.png" alt=""/></a></figure>

 A couple designs that spawned in 2020 as part of [the cringetober challenge](https://www.deviantart.com/a-flyleaf/journal/hashtagCringetober2020-856778861).
-They got drawn a few times [for ArtFight](https://a-flyleaf.github.io/artfight/for-me) and I think that's pretty cool <span style="display:inline-block;">B)</span>
+They've been drawn a few times [for ArtFight](https://a-flyleaf.github.io/artfight/etc/roster#toolbelt) and I think that's pretty cool <span style="display:inline-block;">B)</span>

 - All their art by yours truly is [on dA](https://www.deviantart.com/a-flyleaf/gallery?q=%23cringetober) and I do not feel like reuploading it <span style="display:inline-block;">\o/</span>